 “I still believe the biggest mistake the Spanish government is making is trying to drive looking at the rear-view mirror,” he said.
 “The only way to get out is to somehow reactivate the credit market.”

 Investors demand 360 basis points, or 3.6 percentage points, above the interbank borrowing rates to buy senior Spanish mortgage-backed securities, according to JPMorgan Chase & Co.
-(JPM) data.
+(JPM:US) data.
 That’s the lowest extra yield above benchmark rates since June 2011, and compares with 400 basis points for a bond backed by Irish home loans, 450 basis points on a Portuguese comparable security and 1,400 basis points on senior bonds backed by Greek residential mortgages.

 Spreads on Spanish mortgage-backed bonds are tightening even with residential mortgages arrears at 3.5 percent at the end of September 2012, the highest since at least 2006 when delinquencies were close to zero, according to Spanish Mortgage Association data.